alejandraarri/alejandraarri/README.md

 # Hi there 👋

-I'm a Front-End Engineer passionate about building great pixel perfect frontend experiences with good architecture, testing and best practices.
+I'm a Frontend Engineer passionate about building great pixel perfect frontend experiences with good architecture, testing and best practices.
 I’m creative, perfectionist and meticulous.

-- 🔭 I’m currently working on all the different front-end projects available at Apto.
+- 🔭 I’m currently working on all the different frontend projects available at Apto.
 - 🌱 I’m currently learning javascript animations.
 - 💬 Ask me about CSS architecture, BEM, design systems, CSS animations and any front-end related topic.
 - 😄 Pronouns: (she/her)